adamluzsi/frameless/pkg/jsonkit/README.md

-# jsondto
+# jsonkit

-The `jsondto` package enhances the convenience of working with JSON Data Transfer Objects (DTOs) in Go, particularly focusing on the use of standard library's `json.Marshal` and `json.Unmarshal` functions.
+The `jsonkit` package enhances the convenience of working with JSON Data Transfer Objects (DTOs) in Go, particularly focusing on the use of standard library's `json.Marshal` and `json.Unmarshal` functions.

 It does not replace these functions but offers tools to simplify their usage.